Atlanta Relocation Specialists

 Car Culture

 Atlanta requires driving; the T doesn't exist here.
 MARTA covers limited areas.
 This is a significant adjustment for those used to walking or public transit.
-The trade-off: free parking, no winter driving anxiety, and easier access to more.
+The trade-off: free parking, no winter driving anxiety, and easier access to more of the best neighborhoods and suburbs where families love to live.

 Academic Culture Shift